Gomburza: Background

 José Apolonio Burgos y García was born in Vigan, Ilocos Sur on February 9, 1837, and was baptized on the 12th of the same month.
-His parents were Jose Burgos, a Spanish lieutenant in the Spanish militia of Ilocos, and Florencia Garcia, a native of Vigan.
-During his early teenage years, he studied at the Colegio de San Juan de Letran and later went to the University of Santo Tomas, receiving a Bachelor of Philosophy in 1855, Bachelor of Theology in 1859, Licentiate in Philosophy in 1860, Licentiate in Theology in 1862, Doctor of Theology, and Doctor of Canon Law in 1868.
-He curated Parishes at Manila Cathedral, he also curating in Parish of St. Peter.
+His parents were José Burgos, a Spanish lieutenant in the Spanish militia of Ilocos, and Florencia García, a native of Vigan.
+During his early teenage years, he studied at the Colegio de San Juan de Letrán and later went to the University of Santo Tomas, receiving a Bachelor of Philosophy in 1855, Bachelor of Theology in 1859, Licentiate in Philosophy in 1860, Licentiate in Theology in 1862, Doctor of Theology, and Doctor of Canon Law in 1868.
+He curated Parishes at Manila Cathedral and the Parish of St. Peter.
 The group's goal was to seek reforms, listed in Eco de Filipinas, which was published in Madrid.
-He founded the editor newspaper of La Nacion (The Spanish Nation), this is publication served when the voice of Filipino Propaganda where eager devoted high degree against the Spanish colonizers.
+He founded the editor newspaper of La Nación (The Spanish Nation), this publication served when the voice of Filipino Propaganda was eagerly opposing the Spanish colonizers.

 Jacinto Zamora y del Rosario was born on August 14, 1835, in Pandacan, Manila.
 His parents were Venancio Zamora and Hilaria del Rosario.
-He studied at the Colegio de San Juan de Letran and graduated with a degree of Bachelor of Arts.
+He studied at the Colegio de San Juan de Letrán and graduated with a degree of Bachelor of Arts.
 He later transferred to the University of Santo Tomas and obtained a degree of Bachelor of Canon and Civil Laws.
 He prepared for the priesthood in the Seminary of Manila.
 He had dreamt of becoming a priest at a young age.
-After being given ministerial and priestly authority, Zamora was able to establish parishes in Marikina, Pasig, Makati, Mandaluyong, San Juan del Monte, Pasay, Muntinlupa, and Batangas and was also assigned to oversee Manila Cathedral on December 3, 1864.
+After being given ministerial and priestly authority, Zamora was able to establish parishes in Marikina, Pasig, Makati, Mandaluyong, San Juan del Monte, Pasay, Muntinlupa, Las Piñas Taguig and Batangas and was also assigned to oversee Manila Cathedral on December 3, 1864.
+The reformist newspaper of El Eco Filipino became the organ of the champions for secularization of the churches and later of civil reforms.
+Zamora he editor newspaper of La Integridad (the Integrity) to voice of Propaganda movement, law of degree against the Spaniards, that exposed the abuses of the liberal government secularization and the Colonizers of the Indios.